Elle09/Hello-HTML/README.md

 Afterwards, create a repository on GitHub to push your work to.
 Copy and paste the first block of code into your terminal inside Visual Studio Code.

-   what is meant by "Copy and paste the first block of code into your terminal inside Visual Studio Code" in the assignment instructions?